Winter Blended/Online Learning Workshop Syllabus

 - Describe the benefits and outcomes of blended/online delivery

-- Develop an course map to prepare to teach in a blended/online format
+- Develop an action plan to prepare to teach in a blended/online format

 - Develop materials for use in future blended/online courses:

 - Syllabus appropriate for blended delivery

 - Review strategies for assessing the effectiveness course, content, and activities